stripe-archive/stripe-payments-demo/server/go/README.md

 You’ll need the following:

 - [Go 1.11 or later](https://golang.org/doc/install) (for module support)
-- Modern browser that supports ES6 (Chrome to see the Payment Request, and Safari to see Apple Pay).
+- Modern browser that supports ES6 (Chrome to see the Payment Request, and Safari to see Apple Pay)
 - Stripe account to accept payments ([sign up](https://dashboard.stripe.com/register) for free!)
+- The [Stripe CLI](https://github.com/stripe/stripe-cli) for local webhook forwarding.

 ## Getting Started